webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 - `refactor/` - Code refactoring
 - `test/` - Test additions/changes

 This branching strategy provides clear separation between stable outputs and individual contributions, making it easier to manage complex collaborative efforts.
+The strategy isolates work in progress from stable code, enables parallel development, and facilitates easier testing and rollback if needed.

 ### Pull Request Workflow